-A Real Browser check allows us to monitor the user experience around performance for a single page or a multi-step user flow.
+A Real Browser check allows you to monitor the user experience around performance for a single page or a multi-step user flow.
 For each page checked in a Real Browser check, Rigor captures a HAR file, or waterfall chart, that helps us see the performance of specific resources within the page.

 Here are some ways to create Real Browser Checks in Rigor: